-In addition, I am supervising three MA students: Alec Allen, Phil Aubin, and Marina Tinkcom.
+In addition, I am supervising four MA students: Alec Allen, Phil Aubin, Jon Harding, Brea McCauley, and Marina Tinkcom.
 Alec is interested in the causes of toolkit variation in hunter-gatherers.
 Phil is investigating Neanderthal hafting techniques.
+Jon is examining variation in the complexity of the clothing produced and worn by small-scale societies in the early ethnographic period.
+Brea is interested in the evolutionary significance of extreme religious rituals, especially finger amputation.
 Marina is working on the curation crisis in museums as it pertains to archaeological assemblages.

 In the past, I have supervised more than 50 honours students, graduate students, and postdocs.
 Several of these individuals have secured positions in academia, including Marina Elliott, Ben Raffield, Victoria Herridge, John Stewart, Jamie Tehrani, Stephen Lycett, and Briggs Buchanan.
 Marina (MA 2006-2008, PhD 2008-2015) is a postdoctoral research fellow at the University of the Witswatersrand, South Africa.
 She is currently supervising the excavation at the new fossil hominin site of Rising Star.
 Ben Raffield (postdoctoral research assistant Jan 2014-Dec 2016) is now a postdoctoral fellow at the University of Uppsala in Sweden.
 Victoria (Undergraduate honours 2001-2002) is a palaeobiologist at the Natural History Museum in London, UK.
 John (postdoctoral research assistant 2000-2002) is an associate professor at Bournemouth University.
 Jamie (Masters student 2000-2001; PhD student: 2001-2005; postdoc 2006-2007) is a senior lecturer in anthropology at Durham University, UK.
 Stephen (Masters student: 2002-2003) is an associate professor of anthropology at the Buffalo University, USA.
 Briggs (postdoc 2005-2013) is an assistant professor of anthropology at the University of Tulsa, USA.